BaoL067/Grant-Theft-Autonomous/README.md

 # Grant Theft Autonomous 2023
- This repository contains the source code for the annual competition of MEAM 510.
+ This repository contains the source code for the annual competition of Design of Mechatronic Systems.

 # TEAM 16, WE ARE THE CHAMPION !!!